hoffstadt/DearPyGui/docs/README.md

  ---

-**DearPyGui is an all included GUI framework.** A variety of examples demonstrating usage can be found in the Examples folder [/Examples](https://github.com/hoffstadt/DearPyGui/tree/master/Examples).
+**DearPyGui is an all included GUI framework.** A variety of examples demonstrating usage can be found in the [DearPyGui-Examples repository](https://github.com/Pcothren/DearPyGui-Examples).
 To get started checkout the [Tutorials](https://hoffstadt.github.io/DearPyGui/tutorial.html) and for all other references visit the [Documentation](https://hoffstadt.github.io/DearPyGui/) or from within the library by using the **show_documentation** command.
 You can also view the demo using the **show_demo** command found in _dearpygui.demo_.